 The Creative Writing MA at Oxford Brookes is all about growing your writing in a workshop environment.
 Our simple aim is to get you writing, then to provide insightful, perhaps challenging, but always supportive feedback.
 The entire programme revolves around this process.
 All your teachers here are genuine, commercially-published, practising writers; in every session you’ll actually write and get reactions.
 We believe that this makes our course unique.

 From the opening evening of your course – where previous speakers have included international bestseller Philip Pullman, Booker winner Howard Jacobson and Pulitzer/Orange winner Marilynne Robinson – through to the showcase for agents and publishers following your graduation, our aim is to make your time at Brookes a decisive stage in the development of your writing.

 Information for international students

-You will need IELTS band 7.0 overall with at least 6.0 in each band
+- British Council (IELTS) Test: band 7 overall with at least 6 in each band

 - Cambridge Certificate of Proficiency: grade C or above

 - NEAB University Test in English for Speakers of Other Languages: Pass